 From 86-100 Pounds

-Although some single wall corrugated boxes can capably hold up 120 pounds, this range is generally considered the tipping point where you want to start thinking about double wall construction for added durability.
+Although some single wall corrugated boxes can capably hold up to 120 pounds, this range is generally considered the tipping point where you want to start thinking about double wall construction for added durability.
 Double wall means that there are three sheets of linerboard with two mediums in between, making two “walls” and greatly increasing the box strength.

 Standard entry-level double wall boxes are 48 ECT or 275# Mullen.